 - bunch of cleaned romaine lettuce leaves

-- 1 tbsp healthy oil of your choice
+- 1 tablespoon healthy oil of your choice

-- 3 tbsp green banana sauce or sauce of your choice
+- 3 tablespoon green banana sauce or sauce of your choice

 - sweet paprika